William Gilpin (governor): The Sangre de Cristo Land Grant

 In 1863, Gilpin and a syndicate of foreign investors bought the 1038196 acre Charles H. Beaubien land grant (often referred to as the Sangre de Cristo Land Grant on the west slopes of the Sangre de Cristo Mountains) in southern Colorado for about 4 cents an acre ($41,000).
 Gilpin and his investors then tried to evict residents on the property.
 Litigation over the property continues to this day.
 He was also one of the early owners of the Luis Maria Baca Grant No. 4.

-He died in 1894 in Denver, Colorado after being run over by a horse and buggy and was buried in Mount Olivet Cemetery (Wheat Ridge) in Jefferson County, Colorado.

-Personal life
+Personal life and death

 Gilpin was married to Julia Pratte Dickerson, a widow from St Louis.
 Together, they were longtime employers of Julia Greeley, also from Missouri, who later became one of the world's few venerated African-American Catholics.

+He died on January 20, 1894, aged 80, in Denver, after being run over by a horse and buggy.
+He was buried in Mount Olivet Cemetery, in Wheat Ridge.